 Clueless Idiot Review: Accessory Guy

-These people are a riot.
+These people are a laugh riot.
 And a marketing manager's dream come true.
-Suffering from a definite case of Television Poisoning, they're driven like lemmings to encase themselves in a cloud of designer crap that they believe will conceal their lameness from all the rest of us.
+Suffering from a definite case of Media Poisoning, they're driven like lemmings to encase themselves in a cloud of designer crap that they believe will conceal their lameness from all the rest of us.

-Put down the cell phone, get outta the yuppymobile, and check the waves.
-Hair perfectly coifed, sixty-dollar "Hawaiian" shirt neatly tucked into his walk shorts (sporting "real coconut buttons", no doubt), and a pair of designer sandals that costs more than a night out on the town with your ex-wife's lawyer.
+Put down the mePhone, get outta the Look-At-Me-Car, and check the waves.
+Hair perfectly coifed, ninety-dollar "Hawaiian" shirt neatly tucked into his walk shorts (sporting "real coconut buttons", no doubt), and a pair of designer sandals that costs more than a night out on the town with your ex-wife's lawyer.

-Of course he's got the latest in computerized internet gizmodiums, which will tell him in precise detail what the swell's gonna look like next month in Fiji, but he still has to come down to the fucking beach at home and eyeball the damn thing in person.
+Of course he's got the all the latest in computerized internet gear, which will tell him in precise detail what the swell's gonna look like next month in Fiji, but he still has to come down to the fucking beach at home and eyeball the damn thing in person.
 I'm quite sure that annoys the hell out of him, but that's life baby.

 Squint into the morning glare in the parking lot at First Light through two-hundred and fifty dollar sunglasses.